 Relaxed seafood-heavy restaurant with some Italian and classic Colombian thrown in.

-Very good Japanese but has the bad luck of being next door to La Causa – and I would always choose La Causa!
+Kabuki has very good Japanese but has the bad luck of being next door to La Causa – and I would always choose La Causa as it is one of the best restaurants in Medellin!

 Food Markets in Medellin: